simonwibberley/tabangular/README.md

 ## Data model

 Tabs are 'typed'.
 A tab type specifies the template and (optionally) controller used to compile the DOM element which represents the tab's content.
 Each tab has a unique content element which is shown while the tab is in 'focus'.
+By default, tabs are given new scopes which inherit from their parent scope.

-Tabs are grouped into 'areas'.
+Tabs are arranged by 'areas'.
 A tab area represents a flat array of tabs, of which only one can be focused at a time.
 Tabs can be parameterised by providing an 'options' object when they are created.

-Both tabs and tab areas provide a simple events system for communication with
+Tabs provide a simple events system for communicating with their instantiators.

+Tabs are optionally persisted on a per-area basis.
+This is done by serializing an array of the open tabs along with their `options` objects.

 ## Usage